👨🏿🦱

 "Most things we want, we don't get, and the rest go somewhere else.
 But what we do get, is only what we need regardless of extravagance." - Dwight Mann

-Nile, LLC (considering that Mann is a Bezos synecdoche, if you put a little bit of thought into it, you'll guess that it is a nomen à clef of Amazon.com, Inc. [AMZN]) is looking to expand to accommodate its rapid growth.
+Nile, LLC (considering that Mann is a Bezos business clone, if you put a little bit of thought into it, you'll guess that it is a nomen à clef of Amazon.com, Inc. [AMZN]) is looking to expand to accommodate its rapid growth.
 And by 'expansion', we mean construct a second headquarters.
 Already headquartered in Portsmith, Oregon, the firm is bent on planting new roots on the East Coast of the United States.
 After a three year bidding war between major cities (ie. New York City, Baltimore, Boston, etc.), Brandywine was declared the winner.
 One might think that because Brandywine is America's poorest big city[p], Dwight Mann would seize this opportunity to make a very public altruistic splash for uplifting American hardship, but nope.
 He's not a philanthropist, and I doubt that he ever will be.
 His angle in this is all business; his business.

 Being in cargo shipping, Nile is hoping to land some major government contracts where Washington is concerned in order to keep its freight division active overseas.
 Brandywine is a proxy that offers interesting ports at affordable prices (since the U.S. Navy abandoned the dock -- which is actually not entirely true, but works well in Easter's fictional storyline).
 To acquire it, lots of back door deals had to be made using the mysterious pseudonym "Mr. Alphabet", as prices undoubtedly would have rocketed had sellers known who the buyer actually was if the truth came to light.
 Instead, to preserve the deal (which involves a very, very large investment in the City over a five-year period), favors were called in by some unscrupulous individuals, as you can imagine.